Otman-BEH/Flowbench/README.md

 `time_elapsed` is elapsed seconds from the moment RECORD is pressed.
 The valve log only writes a row when a valve state changes, not on every update tick.

 ## Known Issues / Further Work

+### Inefficient logging implementation
+During recording, CSV files are currently opened and closed on every sample write.
+At 20 Hz this works without obvious issues, but it is inefficient and could cause unnecessary performance issues at higher sample rates.

+This will be improved by keeping file handles open for the duration of recording and flushing periodically instead of reopening the file every update cycle.

 ### Sequence completion detection
 The GUI does not know when the microcontroller has finished executing a sequence. `_seq_done()` exists in the code but is never called because the PC has no feedback from the ESP32.
 This will be fixed when the ESP32 code is written